 Building Platforms for Process Success

-Pall Biotech works with customers to define and build scalable platforms for the life of a process with focused support teams to complement enabling technologies.
-The Accelerator℠ Process Development Services (PDS) team offers upstream, downstream, and analytical support, while the Scientific and Laboratory Services (SLS) team is available for ad hoc field-based customer and technical services or validation support.
+We work with customers to define and build scalable platforms for the life of a process with focused support teams to complement enabling technologies.
+The Accelerator℠ Process Development Services team offers upstream, downstream, and analytical support, while our Scientific and Laboratory Services team is available for ad hoc field-based customer and technical services or validation support.
 These teams can consult on the impact of selecting the best technology for each application.
 These may include evaluating single-use depth filtration over centrifugation for clarification of a monoclonal antibody or using a membrane-based purification to reduce empty viral vectors from full instead of ultracentrifugation.
 Similarly, this consultancy extends upstream to more fundamental decisions such as choices between using single-use suspension or adherent cell culture systems for viral vector production that scale easily ,instead of traditional roller bottle and flatware choices that do not.

 The Allegro™ STR single-use stirred tank bioreactor portfolio leverages decades of bioprocess engineering expertise.
 Proven to deliver consistent, scalable suspension cell culture performance in both monoclonal antibodies and viral vectors.
 The iCELLis® 500+ fixed-bed bioreactor leads the market in supporting gene therapy drug commercialization for adherent cell culture.
 Integrated with downstream technologies like the Stax™mAx single-use clarification platform for depth filtration that can eliminate the need for centrifugation or process additives, vaccine manufacturers can achieve more rapid, robust performance without compromising on product quality and safety.
 This platform scales directly with a range of formats and sizes suitable for bench-top testing up to large-scale clinical production, so the manufacturer has a solution for the life of their process.
 Critical formulation and filling operations are supported by a range of sterilizing grade filters and automated solutions that ensure manual interventions are minimized to increase sterility assurance.